vSAN clusters are licensed differently with the per TiB, per CPU, and per Core licensing model.

 After you enable vSAN on a cluster, you must assign the cluster an appropriate vSAN license.

-The license use of the vSAN is recalculated and updated in one of the following cases:
+The license use of the vSAN is recalculated and updated in the following cases:

 • If you assign a new license to the vSAN cluster